swiftcomplete-public/swiftcomplete-woocommerce/README.md

 ## Get in touch with us

 Have any questions?
-Want to learn more about how the Swiftcomplete Address Autocomplete plugin works?
+Want to learn more about how the SwiftLookup plugin works?
 Get in touch with us at [support@swiftcomplete.com](mailto:support@swiftcomplete.com).